 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Credit Protection Association for millions of clients nationwide.
+The most effective way to deal with Credit Protection Association is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Credit Protection Association on behalf of their clients.